rootkunu247/Get-instagram-users-info---Any-instagram-account/README.md

 :warning: Note! : DO NOT USE THIS TOOL FOR CKRACKING

-This tool works prefect on termux without any ERRORS
+This tool works prefect on Kali and it support termux (Phones "Android") without any problems
-* If you found any ERRORS please contact me.
+* If you found any Errors please contact me.
 * Was developed using python3

 ```